 To get a complete list of the different resources Terraform will create to achieve the state described in the configuration files you just wrote, run :

 And to create the GKE cluster, apply the plan:

 When prompted for confirmation, type in “yes” and wait a few minutes for Terraform to build the cluster.

-When Terraform is done, we can check the status of the cluster with:
+When Terraform is done, we can check the status of the cluster and configure the kubectl command line tool to connect to it with:

 In this article, we have learned how to use Terraform to build a Kubernetes cluster on Google Cloud Platform.
-Check back next week for our next article in the series Kubernetes on Google Cloud Platform: Deploy your app with Helm.
+Check out our next article in the series Kubernetes on Google Cloud Platform: Deploy your app with Helm.